Radiation & Right-To-Know

 The program focus areas in the radiation control program include:

-- Environmental staff collect samples around the nuclear power plant and other areas in Kansas to monitor the environment for radiation
+- Environmental staff collect samples around the nuclear power plant and conduct radiological surveys in Kansas to monitor the environment for radiation and oversee clean-up of contamination.

-- Radiological emergency preparedness staff help to prepare for emergencies involving radiation
+- Radiological emergency preparedness staff plan and train for and respond to incidents and emergencies involving radiation

-- Radon staff work with radon contractors and the public to reduce the indoor levels of the radioactive and cancer-causing gas
+- Radon professionals work with radon contractors and the public to reduce the indoor levels of the radioactive and cancer-causing gas

 - Right-to-Know staff compile and track information about hazardous chemicals used and released in the state